xDark10/MS-600-Building-Applications-and-Solutions-with-Microsoft-365-Core-Services/Instructions/Labs/Lab04/Lab04-Extending-Teams-lab-answer-key/05-Exercise-4-Creating-webhooks-in-Microsoft-Teams.md

-﻿# Exercise 4: Creating webhooks in Microsoft Teams
+# Exercise 4: Creating webhooks in Microsoft Teams

-You use webhooks to connect web services to channels and teams in Teams.
+Webhooks can be used to connect web services to channels and teams in Teams.

-You can create two types of webhooks—incoming and outgoing.
-Incoming webhooks allow you to connect a channel to a service, and outgoing webhooks allow you to send messages to a service.
+You can create two types of webhooks—**incoming** and **outgoing**.
+Incoming webhooks allow you to connect a channel to a service and outgoing webhooks allow you to send messages to a service.

 ## Task 1: Setting up a custom incoming webhook